-University Hospitals Ahuja Medical Center is an acute care, not-for-profit hospital that is part of the University Hospitals Health System.
+University Hospitals Ahuja Medical Center is an acute care, not-for-profit hospital which is part of the University Hospitals Health System.
 University Hospitals is one of the nation’s leading health care systems, providing high-quality, patient-centered medical care at locations throughout Northeast Ohio.
-UH Ahuja Medical Center offers fully integrated services with enhanced medical, surgical and emergency care for children and adults in a family-centered, healing environment.
+UH Ahuja Medical Center offers fully integrated services with enhanced medical, surgical and emergency care in a family-centered, healing environment.
 Advanced medical technologies, evidence-based medicine, and an emphasis on wellness and prevention are aspects that promote positive patient outcomes at UH Ahuja Medical Center.

 The hospital is situated on a 53-acre campus near the intersection of I-271 and Harvard Road at Chagrin Highlands in Beachwood.
 The site offers convenient access from Cleveland’s eastern and southeastern communities, as well as Lake and Summit counties.

 The UH Ahuja Medical Center Department of Pharmacy operates 24 hours a day, seven days a week to provide a full range of pharmacy services including medication receipt, storage, repackaging, dispensing, distribution, controlled substance services, sterile product preparation, drug information, drug interaction and allergy screening, and monitoring of drug therapy.
 The pharmacy department services approximately